 Suitable candidates are those who do not have active acne or very dark skin.
 The laser targets skin pigment, and it could result in skin hypopigmentation in dark-skinned individuals.
 If conducted, careful technique must be used by experienced professionals to ensure safe and successful Pigment Removal results.

-It is also advisable for patients with fine lines, wrinkles, uneven pigmentation, and superficial scars from acne scarring.
-However, those with certain skin problems may suffer an increased risk developing unpleasant side effects.
+Patients with fine lines, wrinkles, uneven pigmentation, and superficial scars from acne scarring would benefit from this treatment.
+However, this treatment should be considered with caution in individuals with skin conditions to avoid untoward side effects.
 Laser skin resurfacing may even worsen the patient’s facial appearance.
 Therefore, a thorough evaluation is necessary.

 4. How Does A Laser Work?

 A laser is a focused beam of light that has one color.
-The intense rays target the problem areas of the skin (e.g. brown spots, scars, uneven skin pigmentation) and destroy the pigment while sparing the surrounding skin.
+The intense rays target the problem areas of the skin (e.g. brown spots, scars, uneven skin pigmentation) and destroy the pigment while it spares the surrounding skin.

 5. Is The Treatment Painful?

 A medication may be given to help the patient relax during the procedure and reduce any painful sensation.
-A topical anaesthetic would have to be used to numb small areas of treatment.
-For large areas, a conscious sedation or a nerve block may be used.
+A topical anaesthetic is used to numb treatment areas.
+For larger areas, a conscious sedation or a nerve block may be needed.
+This will be decided upon during an in-person consultation.

 6. What Are The Risks Involved?